The base station data recorded from a fixed position during the flight serves as a reference to calculate precise location data for each flight image.

 Option 2: Use your own RTK-enabled base station

 If you want to use your own RTK GNSS base station, place it in an open space when arriving at the field.
 Measure the base location with the device, and make sure to save the coordinates.
-Start logging of the base station file >10min before you take off for the first flight and log continuously until after your last landing.
+Start logging of the base station file >10min before you take off for the first flight, and log continuously until after your last landing.
 Depending on the base station model, you will log the file to an SD card in the receiver or stream it to a laptop or mobile device.
 The raw GNSS static files from your receiver (trimble: .t00, topcon: .tps, leica: .m00, septentrio: .sbf) need to be converted to the RINEX file format.

 Option 3: Use your own non-RTK base station and place it on top of a point with known coordinates

 If you own a GNSS base station that is not RTK enabled, you need to provide the base location manually.
 This can be done by placing the base station on top of a point with known coordinates.
 Make sure you know the height of the pole to calculate the base location based on the known coordinates.
 The base location is defined at the GNSS receiver antenna center.
-Arriving at the field, place the base station on top of the known location and start logging before the first flight takes off.
+When you get to the field, place the base station on top of the known location and start logging before the first flight takes off.
 Depending on the base station model, you will log to an SD card in the receiver or stream it to a laptop or mobile device.
 The raw GNSS static files from your receiver (trimble: .t00, topcon: .tps, leica: .m00, septentrio: .sbf) need to be converted to RINEX file format.

 Be careful not to stand close to the base station during flight because it could interfere with the drone radio.